hajdukd/hajdukd.github.io/_drafts/2018-12-28-software-craftsmanship-afterthoughts.md

 Whether you are an experienced developer or completely new to the field, because of a share amount of insight knowledge stored within this title, it is a _MUST READ_ position.

-## What is a Software Craftsmanship ?
+## What is Software Craftsmanship ?

 The idea of work excellence is not new.
 All kinds of craftsmen honed their skills in a pursuit of the "Master" title.

-This was the case for many medieval callings:
+That was the case for many medieval callings:
  - blacksmithing
  - armorsmithing
  - furriery